 The kind of energy that these solar panels generate is DC or Direct Current electricity.
-To understand DC energy, simply picture a set-up for a light bulb.
-You connect the panels, and the lightbulb in a straight-forward circuit and the electrons will flow in one direction around the circuit.
+To understand DC energy, picture a set-up for a light bulb.
+You connect the panels and the lightbulb in a straight-forward circuit, and the electrons flow in one direction around the circuit.
 They will move from the negative side of the battery to the positive side and light up the bulb.

-However, most devices need an AC or Alternating Current electricity in the USA.
-The difference is that, while DC promotes a direct flow, in AC, the electrons will periodically switch directions.
+However, most devices need AC or Alternating Current electricity in the USA.
+The difference is that while DC promotes a direct flow, the electrons periodically switch directions in AC.

-This type of electricity was chosen due to its affordability while storing as well as transporting over long distances.
-This means that, in order to utilize this solar energy, we need a third element that can help make the conversion.
+This type of electricity was chosen due to its affordability while storing and transporting long distances.
+This means that we need a third element to help make the conversion to utilize this solar energy.
 This is when a solar inverter comes in.

 What Is A Solar Inverter?

 In layman’s terms, the task of a solar inverter is to create conversion.
-The solar inverter collects all the DC electricity produced by the panels and simultaneously converts it into AC electricity.
-While it seems to sport such a simple functionality, without it, there is really no usable solar energy.
-It not only converts but also helps provide adequate ground fault protection as well as system stats.
-This covers both the voltage and current on these AC and DC circuits, total energy production, and maximum power point tracking.
+The solar inverter collects all the DC electricity the panels produce and converts it into AC electricity.
+While it seems to sport such a simple functionality, without it, there is no usable solar energy.
+It converts and helps provide adequate ground fault protection and system stats.
+This covers the voltage and current on these AC and DC circuits, total energy production, and maximum power point tracking.